verybadidea/Another-freebasic-miner/README.md

 * Collect a resource, show resource object ball -> items list? can drop as well?

 Done:
+* 14-04-2020: Resource object sprites moved and resized to 32x32
 * 13-04-2020: Miner does not move on to ladder when standing and pressing down (for drilling down)
 * 13-04-2020: miner::isStanding(), isWalking(), isClimbing() added
 * 13-04-2020: miner::tryWalk(), tryClimb(), tryFall() do not set state via return